THREE QUESTIONS TO ASK ABOUT MIRACLES

 There are many miracles recorded in the Bible, but they are not commonplace.
 In fact, they are unusual events clustered mostly around three relatively brief periods of time:

-• Moses and Joshua (1490-1440 BC, escape from Egypt and desert experience)
+- Moses and Joshua (1490-1440 BC, escape from Egypt and desert experience)

-• Elijah and Elisha (910-830 BC, establishing authority of the prophets)
+- Elijah and Elisha (910-830 BC, establishing authority of the prophets)

-• Jesus Christ and the apostles (30-70 AD, introduction of Jesus to the world)
+- Jesus Christ and the apostles (30-70 AD, introduction of Jesus to the world)

 In each of these periods, God gave a major new revelation of himself and – to enhance believability – he accompanied each new revelation with miraculous visible signs.
 For example, it was by walking on water, turning water into wine and healing sick people that Jesus received attention and credibility.
 If he had simply appeared on the scene and said he was God, no one would have believed him.
-The Bible specifically names 35 miracles which Jesus performed (listed in right margin), all during the last three years of his life.
+The Bible specifically names 35 miracles which Jesus performed (listed on this page), all during the last three years of his life.
 It was his demonstration of power that made believers out of scoffers.

 When we understand why he would do these things, we find it easier to believe that he actually did them.